Palvash-kumar/Regex-to-DFA-Simulator/README.md

 # Regex to DFA Simulator

-> An interactive web application that visualizes the complete pipeline from **Regular Expressions** to **Minimized DFA**, built for Theory of Computation education.
+> A comprehensive, interactive web application that visualizes the complete automata theory pipeline — from **Regular Expressions** to **Minimized DFA** — with step-by-step algorithm tracing, animated simulation, and PDF report export.
+Built for Theory of Computation education.

 ---

 ## Overview

-This tool demonstrates the fundamental automata theory pipeline step by step:
+This tool demonstrates the fundamental automata theory pipeline in a fully interactive environment:

 ```
-Regular Expression → NFA (Thompson's Construction) → DFA (Subset Construction) → Minimized DFA
+Regular Expression → NFA (Thompson's Construction) → DFA (Subset Construction) → Minimized DFA (Hopcroft's Algorithm)
 ```

-Students and educators can enter any regular expression and instantly see how it transforms through each stage — complete with **interactive graph visualizations** and **transition tables**.
+Students and educators can enter any regular expression and instantly observe how it transforms through each stage — complete with **interactive graph visualizations**, **transition tables**, **algorithm step logs**, and **animated string testing**.

 ---